-Can we start off the new year, 2026, with some PATRON”S PICKS?
+We are starting off the new year, 2026, with some PATRON”S PICKS?
 See below.

 Tenney Little Libraries are placed in the Village near the Post Office/Town Clerk’s Office and in Wells River near Little Rivers Clinic, and also at Four Corners Farm.
-Even if the town libraries are closed you need not go ” bookless.”
+Even if the town libraries are closed you need not go ” bookless

 You will find many books to choose from there.
 Take a book.
 When you are finished pass it on and/or return another book, if you wish.